asfu222/BA-AD-rs/README.md

 - [ ] ~Add extract assetbundle (low priority)~
 - [ ] ~Add download old apks~
 - [ ] Replace download manager with another library
-- [ ] Restructure codebase as a asset downloader only
+- [ ] Restructure codebase as an asset downloader only
 - [ ] Expose functions to act as a library
 - [ ] Remove the UI
 - [ ] Add CLI stuff